eve-le-guillou/DDMS-example/README.md

 This github repository contains the exact code used to reproduce the Backpack example in the reference below.

+This repository is a standalone example created to reproduce the results of the reference below.
+It is not maintained.
+For a maintained version of this example, please see the [TTK documentation](https://topology-tool-kit.github.io/examples/distributedPersistenceDiagram/).

 ## Reference

 If you plan to use this code to generate results for a scientific document, thanks for referencing the following manuscript: